 Correction: The function of the jumpers X1 and X2 in the principle schematics must be interchanged.
 X1 jumpers the balanced mode, X2 the unbalanced mode.

 The best input stage for a balanced signal source comes in form of a instrumentation amplifier, or short INA.
-A INA offers both at its inputs
+A INA offers at its both inputs

 exactly equal conditions, which a simple OPAmp doesn´t.

 To load the pickup optimally a row of resistances (Rinvar) and capacitances (Cinvar) can be switched.
 Additionally GND may be switch-connected to the inverting input pins for the unbalanced input mode.